 Your History holds the key to unlock your future.

 If your encore career goal is to work in an entirely new industry or field then look at your skills and decide which of them would be transferable.
 I spent over 30 years in a regulated traditional telecommunications company almost exclusively in Network Operations and for a large time of that as a Lead Engineer.
 I used my skills of network event alarming to first go into the Wireless industry of which I enjoyed but then eventually leveraged my skills associated to requirements and process documentation to start an encore career in IT as a Systems Analyst in the Cable Video industry.
-I was able to transfer years of old-time telephony dial-tone network experience into a new, relevant, exciting and lucrative career path doing the parts of my earlier career that I enjoyed doing.
+What I ultimately did was transfer years of old-time telephony dial-tone network experience into a new, relevant, exciting and lucrative career path doing the parts of my earlier career that I enjoyed doing.

 Leverage your current employer before you retire.